kderholtvisma/slack-file-upload-action/README.md

 # Slack file upload action

-This action uploads file to slack
+This action uploads files to Slack using the new external upload APIs (files.getUploadURLExternal and files.completeUploadExternal).

+**IMPORTANT:** This action is compatible with Slack's API changes announced for November 12, 2025, when the legacy `files.upload` API will be discontinued.

 ## Inputs